Target all ageing concerns in a single regimen

 Topical retinoids have many effects on skin that are similar to alpha-hydroxy acids (AHAs).
 However, they act by different mechanisms on skin — the retinoids interact with a specific receptor in skin; no specific receptor has been identified for AHAs.

-Why use PHAs and Bionic Acids with topical retinoids?
+Why is PHAs and Bionic Acids with topical retinoids?

-PHAs moisturize and help to reduce irritation and redness from retinoids and provide benefits to skin that are often complementary and additive to retinoid effects.↑ return
+PHAs moisturize and help to reduce irritation and redness from retinoids and provide benefits to skin that are often complementary and additive to retinoid effects.

 Can Exuviance products be used during pregnancy?